 - Does it contain the most important keywords for the given landing page?

 If not, Google does not use the meta description text in its results and automatically creates an excerpt from the other text of the page instead.

 - Is the text of the excerpt readable?
 Does it contain a call-to-action?

 Call-to-action can increase the likelihood that people will click on your result.

 Check your search results with Collabim!

-Do you have good search engine rankings on many competing words?
-And does the actual number of visitors actually come on the web because of these words?
-Check your results with Collabim, you will definitely get many improvements.
+Do you have good search engine rankings on many competing keywords?
+And do the actual visitors actually come on your website because of those keywords?
+Check your results with Collabim and you will definitely improve!

-I will gladly answer specific questions regarding optimization of text for search results in the comments.
+I will gladly answer further questions regarding optimization of text for search results in the comments.